-Georgia Venner is currently our Project Manager overseeing our activities in Bangladesh, Greece, Pakistan, and the Syria/Turkey border.
+Georgia Venner is currently one of our Project Managers overseeing our activities in Bangladesh, Greece, Pakistan, and the Syria/Turkey border.
 She holds a Master in Public health (MPH) from the University of Alberta, Canada and a Certificate in Humanitarian Action from the University of Copenhagen, Denmark.
 She has past experience in humanitarian research ethics focusing on the 2014-16 Ebola epidemic, and has served previous public health roles in East Africa and the Caribbean.
 Her passions consist of refugee health, healthcare training, and health systems strengthening.

+Fatimah is currently one of our Project Managers overseeing our global COVID-19 emergency response activities including SARI ward support, and our projects in Rwanda and Malawi.
 Fatimah has a background in public health and social development research, obtaining her Masters in Public Health from the University of Leeds.
 She has supported humanitarian organisations responding to the health needs of internally displaced communities (IDPs) in Sub-saharan Africa, and has health systems strengthening programme and evaluation experience within rural communities in Nigeria.
 She has particular interest in infectious disease prevention within migrant communities.

 I have had the privilege of living half of my personal life and my career in both the ‘developing’ East and the ‘developed’ West.
 Having chosen my family wisely, I was encouraged to learn from both the good and bad in these two differing societies.
 Following the family tradition, I entered the field of medicine, completing my undergraduate in Bangladesh, knowing well in advance that this would be where I wanted my expertise to count.
 I then proceeded back to the UK where I underwent intensive training in Emergency Medicine, an essential facet of primary care that was, and unfortunately still is, non-existent in Bangladesh.
 After completing my post-graduation and gaining valuable experience as both a Consultant in Emergency Medicine and Director for Trauma, I returned to Bangladesh in 2017 with my young family and have since then been heavily involved with the Bangladesh Society of Emergency Medicine in setting up Emergency Care in the country.